-Each year, the Feeding Florida network provides 234 million pounds of food to the 3.5 million Floridians facing hunger, including 1.1 million children and 700,000 seniors.
+Each year, the Feeding Florida network provides over millions of pounds of food to Floridians facing hunger.
+This past fiscal year, our food banks provided 404 million pounds of food to the 2.2 million Floridians facing hunger, including over 6600,000 children.

 Children: Good nutrition is critically important to children for foundational development.
 Hungry children are often lethargic, unable to concentrate in class and are more likely to become ill.
 The nutrition available to a child has serious implications on their future mental and physical health, academic achievement and economic productivity.
-Unfortunately, more than 1.1 million children in Florida don’t have consistent access to enough nutritious food and are vulnerable to the potential long-term effects of food insecurity.
+Unfortunately, over 660,000 million children in Florida don’t have consistent access to enough nutritious food and are vulnerable to the potential long-term effects of inadequate food access.

 Seniors: Many seniors enter their retirement years on a tight budget.
 And for too many seniors, unexpected expenses lead to difficult financial decisions like having to choose between food, medicine and utilities.
 Grocery budgets are usually reduced first by cutting out the more expensive and more nutritious food like fruits, vegetables, meat and dairy.
 Unlike working age adults, seniors are less likely to recover from financial strain and are more likely to suffer negative health consequences from a poor diet.
-Studies have shown food insecure seniors are 2.33 times more likely to be in fair or poor health.
+Studies have shown seniors who have inadequate access to food are 2.33 times more likely to be in fair or poor health.

 Working Poor: Often the families we serve have at least one working adult in the household.
 This means that people are trying to make ends meet but they’re underemployed.
 Their job might pay too much for them to qualify for government benefits, but it’s not enough to provide for a family.